$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction

-As a summary, \ours has the following advantages: \begin{itemize}[leftmargin=*,noitemsep] \item \ours leverages a semi-template-based approach, predicts multiple types of reaction centers in products first, and converts the resulted synthons into reactants, best imitating the reversed logic of synthetic reactions, and enabling step-wise interpretability. \item \ours defines a comprehensive set of reaction center types, covering 97.5\% of the test data and conforming to synthetic chemistry knowledge.
-Novel, customized deep neural networks are developed to predict each type of the reaction centers with high accuracies.
-Multiple reaction center candidates are considered for each product to enable diversity in the predicted reactions. \item \ours deploys a sequence of substructure (i.e., only bonds and rings) attachments to complete synthons into reactants, which utilize a holistic view of the most updated structures of the synthon to be completed, and the structures of the final product and other synthons. \item \ours operates over molecular graphs using new graph neural networks, better capturing the molecular structures that determine their synthesis feasibility and synthetic reactions. \item \ours employs a new, effective beam search strategy that prioritizes the most possible reactants along the synthon completion paths. \item \ours is compared with twenty baseline methods and demonstrates its state-of-the-art performance over the benchmark dataset.
-Case studies indicate that \ours could discover novel and highly likely reactions that are not included in the benchmark dataset. \end{itemize}
+As a summary, \ours has the following advantages: \begin{itemize}[leftmargin=*] \item {{\ours} follows a semi-template-based framework, predicts reaction centers of different types in products first, and then transforms the resulting synthons into reactants by adding substructures to the synthons.
+This process imitates the reversed logic of synthetic reactions and enables necessary interpretability as to which reaction centers are predicted by \ours, which reactants are generated from the reaction centers and the corresponding step-by-step generation process.} \item {\ours defines a comprehensive set of reaction center types, covering 97.5\% of the test data and conforming to synthetic chemistry knowledge.
+New customized neural networks are developed to predict each type of the reaction centers as well as their associated atom changes.
+Multiple reaction center candidates are considered for each product to enable diverse reactions generated from different reaction centers in the predicted reactions. } \item {{\ours} develops a new fragment-based generation strategy {compared to the previous semi-template-based methods~\cite{shi2020g2g,yan2020retroxpert,somnath2021learning,Wang2021},} to complete synthons into reactants by sequentially attaching substructures (i.e., bonds and rings) starting from the predicted reaction centers {(in ``Synthon Completion'' Section)}.
+The prediction of these substructure attachments utilizes a holistic view of the most updated structures of the synthon to be completed, and the structures of the final product and other synthons.} \item {\ours employs a new, effective beam search strategy {compared to the previous semi-template-based methods~\cite{shi2020g2g,yan2020retroxpert,somnath2021learning,Wang2021},} that prioritizes the most possible reactants and the corresponding completion actions along the synthon completion paths.
+The beam search also allows multiple different reaction centers, enabling diversity in the completed reactants. } \item {\ours and \oursb are compared with nineteen baseline methods and demonstrate the state-of-the-art performance over the benchmark data {(in ``Overall Comparison'' Section)}.
+Case studies show that \ours could propose {diverse and reasonable} synthesis routes with high predicted likelihoods that are not included in the benchmark data {(in ``Case Study'' Section)}.} \item {{\oursens} is an ensemble of {\ours} models and demonstrates strong performance on the benchmark data compared to two baseline methods with data augmentation {(in ``Performance of Ensemble-based Methods'' Section)}.} \end{itemize}